Lyon, France | Spring QUARTER 2022

 Included in Cost:

-- Group transfer between the airport and the accommodation upon program arrival and departure
+- Transfer between the airport and the accommodation upon program arrival and departure

 - Orientation program and a 24-hour emergency contact service

-- All excursions and activities listed in this document
+- All excursions and activities listed in here

 - Health insurance